One of the more popular ways to take CBD is through vaping, but this method can create a certain amount of confusion—and raise a lot of questions.

 Can I Vape the CBD Oil Sublingual Drops?

-NO!
-You should definitely not vape “regular” CBD oil drops/tinctures.
-Those are intended only for oral/sublingual use.
-“Regular” CBD oil drops have carrier oils (coconut oil, hempseed oil, etc.) that can be harmful to you if you try to vape them.
-If you are wanting to purchase a CBD oil product to vape, be sure to purchase one that clearly says it is a CBD vape oil.
+People commonly ask if they can vape regular CBD oil drops or tinctures.
+The answer is a resounding no. Those are intended only for oral (i.e., sublingual) use.
+“Regular” CBD oil drops have carrier oils (coconut oil, hemp seed oil, MCT oil) that can be harmful to you if you try to vape them.
+If you are wanting to purchase a CBD oil product to vape, be sure to purchase one that clearly says it is a CBD vape oil or liquid.

 What Do I Look For in a Vape Pen?